Vocal Assistant Professor (Clinical)

 Dr. Manternach is a frequent music director and orchestra conductor for stage productions throughout the Salt Lake Valley, including Aida, Annie, Anything Goes, Beauty and the Beast, Cinderella, Crazy for You, Drowsy Chaperone, Footloose, 42nd Street, Funny Girl, Peter Pan, Once Upon a Mattress, Shrek the Musical, South Pacific, Thoroughly Modern Millie, and West Side Story.

-He has taught at every level from middle school through graduate school and is currently on the voice faculty of the University of Utah’s Department of Theatre.
+He has taught at every level from middle school through graduate school and is currently an Assistant Professor (Clinical) in the University of Utah’s Department of Theatre.
 He previously taught studio voice at the University of Notre Dame and for six years was a teacher at Juan Diego Catholic High School in Utah, where he directed two choirs, taught AP Music Theory, and was the music director for all school musicals.